foxriver76/ioBroker.denon/README.md

    setState('denon.0.surroundMode', 3);
    ```
 ## Missing functions & bugs
 If you are missing any functions or detected a bug, please open an [issue](https://github.com/foxriver76/ioBroker.denon/issues).

+The adapter is tested with an DENON AVR-X1200W and a Marantz SR5009.

 ## Changelog